PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Materials and Methods

 From each angiographic sequence, the model estimates three physically significant quantities:

-(i) contrast intensity along the vessel as a function of space coordinate ($s$) and time ($t$) and is conditioned on the latent vector ($\mathbf{z}$), $I(s,t;\mathbf{z})$;
+(i) contrast intensity along the vessel as a function of space coordinate ($s$) and time ($t$), $I(s,t;\mathbf{z})$;

-(ii) cross-sectionally averaged and time-averaged axial blood velocity conditioned on the latent vector, $u(s;\mathbf{z})$; and
+(ii) cross-sectionally averaged and time-averaged axial blood velocity r, $u(s;\mathbf{z})$; and

-(iii) an effective dispersion coefficient conditioned on the latent vector, $D(s,t;\mathbf{z})$, which captures contrast spread due to velocity variations, mixing, and unresolved three-dimensional effects.
-Together, these quantities describe how contrast propagates through the coronary artery and form the basis for estimating flow reserve.

-The three quantities $I(s,t;\mathbf{z})$, $u(s;\mathbf{z})$, and $D(s,t;\mathbf{z})$ are represented using neural networks that are trained jointly under physical constraints.
+(iii) an effective dispersion coefficient, $D(s,t;\mathbf{z})$, which captures contrast spread due to velocity variations, mixing, and unresolved three-dimensional effects.\\ Together, these quantities describe how contrast propagates through the coronary artery and form the basis for estimating flow reserve, all three are conditioned on the latent vector, $\mathbf{z}$.
+All three are represented using neural networks that are trained jointly under physical constraints.
 These networks are optimized in such a way that the predicted contrast dynamics satisfies the governing laws of contrast transport while remaining consistent with the observed angiographic intensities.

 To derive the law of contrast transport, we introduce another variable $A(s,t)$ to represent the cross-sectional area of the LAD.
-We use simplified notation in the following text for readability.
-By conserving the mass of blood and contrast fluid in an infinitesimal section of LAD, we arrive at the equations:
+(For readability, we omit the variables each quantity depends on).
+By conserving the mass of blood and contrast fluid in an infinitesimal section of LAD, we arrive at equations:

 Combining the two equations leads to a simplified statement of contrast agent conservation: